IT Security Procedures

 a) All electronically held University information should be stored in such a way that it is backed up regularly; usually by saving it on a network drive that is backed up nightly.

-c) University IT facilities that become obsolete must be disposed of in a manner that renders any information illegible and irretrievable at the time of disposal.
-ITS provides a safe computer disposal service in conjunction with a third party provider.
+c) University IT hardware that becomes obsolete must be disposed of in a manner that renders any information illegible and irretrievable at the time of disposal.
+TS provides a safe computer disposal service in conjunction with a third party provider.

 d) The University will manage its IT facilities in such a way that its IT facilities and data are protected from;